yogeshwar607/LOCO/README.md

     which is defined at /models/index

-    It will find transaction detail based on transaction_id as input Response is returned if valid transaction is found.
+    It will find transaction detail based on transaction_id as input response is returned if valid transaction is found.

     types request type - transactionList().getTxnByType(type) is called which is defined at /models/index